 This is an inspirational intro post that starts with welcoming the readers.
 Then Jamie segments why she started blogging and what we should expect from her.
 Plus, she also includes her pictures.

 Learn using humor as a great way to build authority and personality of your personal blog through Geraldine’s About me post.
+This is a great example of a catchy and interesting first blog post.

 She talks about how she was mentioned by the New York Times, Forbes, and Time’s Magazine as a ‘dark comic writer who is consistently clever’.
 Plus, she shares what she posts on her blog, and what she does when she’s not writing something.

 Elise is fun, expressive, and casual (you’ll know why).
 Her first intro post was published on Dec 25, 2005 — the time of the year right when we hand-write our list of new year’s resolutions.
+For someone seeking ideas for first blog post, taking inspiration from events and days that resonate universally, like Elise did with New Year's resolutions, is a great approach.

 Sylivie starts the intro with why she started this new blog — because she already had her lifestyle blog that was doing well, so this first question needed to be answered immediately.